ucbpi/puppet-stunnel/README.markdown

 Specify the failover strategy when using multiple back-end servers.

-This attribute does not have any effort is you are not specifying multiple backend servers (as an array) as `connect` value.
+This attribute does not have any effect if you are not specifying multiple backend servers (as an array) as `connect` value.

 Valid options are `rr` (round-robin) or `prio` (priority/failover, where stunnel will try to connect to the first backend, then second, etc.).